 legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one has been mistreated while living in a Baltimore County nursing facility?
 Are you concerned that their injuries or unexpected death is a result of abuse or neglect by caregivers, employees, or other patients?
-If so, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If so, contact our nursing home network of attorneys in Maryland now for immediate legal intervention.

 Let our team of lawyers work on your behalf to ensure your family receives monetary compensation for your damages.
 We use the law to ensure that those responsible for causing injuries and harm are held financially and legally responsible.
 Let us begin working on your case today.Heritage Center